-Considering myself an alchemist, textile painter.
-I take ordinary pieces of cotton and transform them into large shapes of glorious, luminous colors.
-I bring together disparate elements of quilting, modern abstraction, human interactions, and the grittiness of urban life to re-imagine the traditional, small and fussy work of sewing into a visual narrative on the collective human experience.
+Considering myself an alchemist, I take ordinary pieces of cotton and transform them into larger than life shapes of glorious, luminous colors.
+My work fuses the seemingly disparate elements of modern figurative abstraction, the grittiness of urban life, and decades of observing people and being one, to re-imagine traditional quilt-making into suggested visual stories on the collective human experience.

-My work has been widely exhibited nationally and internationally in the U.S., Canada, and Europe.
-It is held in private collections and in public collections including the International Quilt Museum and Study Center in Lincoln, Nebraska, Park Towne Place Art Collection, and the Fox School of Business at Temple University in Philadelphia, Pennsylvania.
+My work has been widely exhibited in the U.S., Canada, and Europe.
+It is held in private and public collections including the International Quilt Museum and Study Center in Lincoln, Nebraska, Park Towne Place Art Collection, the Fox School of Business at Temple University and Jefferson University and Hospital also in Philadelphia, PA.

 I have a Bachelor of Arts in Psychology and Education from Carnegie Mellon University.
 I earned a Master’s degree in Psychology from Temple University and hold a Master’s Degree in Architecture from the University of Pennsylvania.

-A lifelong urbanite, I grew up in Yonkers, NY among a large, extended family comprised of many who worked in the NYC textile industry.
+A lifelong urbanite, I grew up in the Bronx and Yonkers, NY among a large, boisterous, extended family comprised of many who worked in the textile industry.
 I currently live and work in the Italian Market neighborhood of Philadelphia.

 Note: click on artwork images several times to view details.